 Downsides of Using the Microsoft Student Discount

 If you can’t stand living with the scarlet letter of an eternal watermark or want the comfort of knowing Microsoft won’t disown your PC’s OS should you call for help, you’ll have to buy a Windows 10 key.
 And while some turn to Microsoft for this purchase, there are third-party websites selling keys for much cheaper than Microsoft.
-For example, at the time of writing, Kinguin sells Windows 10 Home for $27.70, PCDestination has it for $44.99, Amazon charges $129.99, Newegg's pushing it for $109.99 and even Walmarthas it for $124.99.
+For example, at the time of writing, Kinguin sells Windows 10 Home for $27.16, PCDestination has it for $44.99, Amazon charges $129.99, Newegg's pushing it for $109.99 and even Walmart has it for $199.95, as well as a Pro OEM version for $87.99.

 Now, let's address the elephant in the room.
 While we can't vouch for all of them, websites selling lower-priced Windows keys are likely selling legitimate codes.
 One popular site, Kinguin, has 37 merchants worldwide selling Windows keys.
 Mark Jordan, Kinguin’s VP of communications, told me that their merchants acquire the codes from wholesalers who have surplus copies of Windows they don't need.